nordinh/fasttrackmicroservices/notes.md

 ### Summary
 For the past decade(s) we have implemented a lot of stuff above HTTP(S) like WS-*, security protocols, ...
 In reality the HTTP protocol already provides solutions for most of those problems, and they are proven at global scale

+## Day 2

+### Exercise 1
+Writing a REST client that places an order and pays for it.
+Payload was XML, which makes it harder in languages like Java in which you usually map xml to objects